dpwalz/dpwalz/README.md

 - 😄 Pronouns: ...

 -->
-- 🔭 I’m currently working on an Meng specializing in Software engineering.
+- 🔭 I’m currently working on an Meng specializing in Software engineering and will be graduating in April 2023.
-- 🌱 I’m currently learning java and python.
+- 🌱 I have been learning java, python, Node.js, React and a number of machine learning concepts and libraries.
 - 😄 Pronouns: He/Him